animo/easy-ssi/how-to-contribute.md

 ## Get in touch

-To get in touch about an idea for a proposal or anything concerning the project you can join our weekly call every friday at 13:30 CET at [https://meet.google.com/iba-jrfj-sjv] or reach out to ana@animo.id.
+To get in touch about an idea for a proposal or anything concerning the project you can create an issue or reach out to ana@animo.id.
 We're happy to discuss any thoughts you might have!

 ## Submit a proposal